⚠️ Available with any of the following subscriptions: Standard or Professional packages

 Restrict overlapping requests: Optionally prevent employees from submitting leave requests that overlap with dates they've already used.

-Example: If an employee requested leave for November 1-5 and tries to request leave for those same dates again, the system will issue an error notification.
+Example: If an employee requests leave for November 1-5 and tries to request leave for those same dates again, the system will issue an error notification.

 Restrict requests on probation: Specify whether employees can take leave during their trial period.